 Sociology Electives (18 hours)

 What You’ll Study

-- 120 credit hours for a bachelor of science degree, including Virginia Tech's Pathways or Curriculum for Liberal Education
+- 120 credit hours for a Bachelor of Science in Sociology, including Virginia Tech's Pathways

 - Introductory Sociology